The Energy Industrial Complex is dead

 Shale is just one of the new technologies that came to the fore.
 It was here for decades, some say centuries.
 But just now the oil industry learned that optimization and industrial concepts such as smart logistics, smart operations, and streamlined repeatable processes mean more than prodigy at drilling in super challenging conditions such as deep offshore or the far north.

-Many will throw more money after their billions in order to wait it out for their investment to see the dawn of a better morning.
+Many will throw more money after their billions to wait it out for their investment to see the dawn of a better morning.
 Doing so, they will be ruthless in optimizing the hell out of their operations.
-And find new innovative ways of how to run oil cheaper and more efficient than ever before.
-Who cares about saving a buck when the times are great.
+And find new innovative ways of how to run oil cheaper and more efficiently than ever before.
+Who cares about saving a buck when the times are great?

-And this breakneck cost cutting and optimization carry the seed of much greater havoc to classic oil companies as automation, standardization and modularization will make oil and gas an ever more predictable business and time from concept to oil gushing down the pipes goes down from decades to mere years or even months.
+This breakneck cost-cutting and optimization carry the seed of much greater havoc to classic oil companies as automation, standardization, and modularization will make oil and gas an ever more predictable business, and time from concept to oil gushing down the pipes goes down from decades to mere years or even months.
 Shale is not dead – it gets the kick in the balls it needs to become a true blockbuster as at those price levels the transport factor will become important again.
-Soon it won’t make sense anymore to transport even cheaper oil to the areas drilling for shale anymore as shale will outcompete them at every twist and turn.
+Soon it won’t make sense anymore to transport even cheaper oil to the areas drilling for shale as shale will outcompete them at every twist and turn.
 And any little upswing in price will quickly be shaven off by rapid-fire shale oil drillers.
-All this zombie iron can be reactivated really quick.
+All this zombie iron can be reactivated quickly.

 The energy-industrial complex might go the way of Kodak and simply vanish.
 And what comes in its place will be far better than anything we ever dreamed of.
 But the way into the glorious future will be littered with corpses.